axelhahn/cronwrapper/docs/05_Changelog.md

 * ADDED: hooks - execute your own script before and after each cronjob
 * ADDED: Support for `NO_COLOR=1`
 * ADDED: emoji support (only if NO_COLOR is not 1 and is supported)
-* UPDATE: enhanced output for `cronstatus.sh`: show a table with last executions
+* UPDATE: enhanced output for `cronstatus.sh`: show a table with last executions (max.
+10 per job)
 * UPDATE: renamed variables with prefix "CW_" (for cron wrapper)
 * UPDATE: keep stats of returncodes and execution time for custom time (before: 4 days [fixed]; now: 14 days [can be configured with CW_KEEPDAYS])
-* UPDATE: cronstatus.sh shows history of returncodes and execution times (max.
-10) per job

 **Upgrade guide from former versions**